DekodeInteraktiv/anonymize-mysqldump/README.md

 The config is composed of many objects in the `patterns` array:

+- `locale`: A string declaring what locale the Faker library should use.
+This is optional and defaults to `en`.
 - `patterns`: an array of objects defining what modifications should be made.
   - `tableName`: the name of the table the data will be stored in (used to parse `INSERT` statements to determine if the query should be modified.).
 You can also use regex to identify the relevant tables, required for multisite compatibility e.g. `.*_comments`.
   - `purge`: Optional `boolean` field, if set to `true` then any `INSERT` query matching the table name will be stripped out, avoiding accidentally including data that can't be anonymized in your final result.